 Emergency Plans and Procedures

 There must be established emergency plans and procedures for falls when scaffolding work is done at your construction site.
-It’s also crucial that the protocols are known and understood by the staff and potential emergency personnel across all levels.
+It’s also crucial that the protocols are known and understood by the staff and potential emergency personnel and relevant workers across all levels.
 Detailed steps must be provided for all workers to follow in every worksite and must be included in the overall safety plan.

 These procedures should take into account different scenarios and potential hazards.
 Doing so will ensure that the emergency procedures for falls will be adequate in case of a real emergency.
-Below are the things that must be considered when devising the emergency procedures for falls in the workplace:
+Below are the things that must be considered when devising emergency procedures for falls in the workplace:

 1. Access to the Worksite